Mghrabi/udacity_deployment_process/ahmed.md

 -add comments each time you put a new command and make them straight to the point

 -try to add an uri in your .env host vairable and see if the connections is established successfully or not, and don't change the way sequelize connect to a database
--Create services and make sure every service works fine (including the env variables) -update circle ci with required env variables
+-removed from deploy script the setenv command (.sh) -Create services and make sure every service works fine (including the env variables) -update circle ci with required env variables
 -env variables including aws_bucket,
+-remove password and other unrelated env variables from .sh in api => note how something changed in logs and made it running currnet/server.js not current/www/server.js (the cause is not in the script maybe but try push your code first before return it to normal value)

--remove password and other unrelated env variables from .sh in api -update the host api in environment file (add env-variables from the local environment to the eb service) -udpate the database link in sequalize file
+-update the host api in environment file (add env-variables from the local environment to the eb service) -udpate the database link in sequalize file
 -Connect them together and make sure they work properly (take screeshots of them)